Manasi (film)

 Manasi is a 1981 romantic comedy Oriya film directed by Malay Mitra.

 Plot

 Akash (Sriram Panda) is the son of industrialist Surendra Das and looks after his father's business.
 He and Prashant (Swarup Naik), who is an engineer by profession are close friends.
 One day Akash's family visit Seema's (Saudamini Misra) family at a function held by Seema's father.
 Seema mistaken Akash as a driver and Prashant as Akash.
 Seema's friend Surekha falls in love with Prashant alias Akash.
-Evantually Seema falls in love with Akash alias the driver.
+Eventually Seema falls in love with Akash alias the driver.
 Situation becomes tense, when Akash's family want the marriage of Akash with Seema.
 At last the confusion is resolved and Seema finds out the identity of the driver and pseudo Akash is Prashant.